 You may remember Toronto has had its share of political low days.
 One of its good days is the 2010 cessation of trucking over a million tons of garbage to a Michigan landfill site every year.

-And farther north, in Ottawa, the citizenry of Canada’s capital were presented with a training video for folding their newspapers.
+And farther east, in Ottawa, the citizenry of Canada’s capital were presented with a training video for folding their newspapers.
 Why?
 To line their wet garbage bin.
+There’s government at work for ya.

 Which brings me to my main interest: the business of composting.
 In my world, if it’s vegetable, it’s compostable and… it’s profitable.